openalloc/.github/profile/README.md

 ## XCode Setup

-See the [Workspace](https://github.com/openalloc/Workspace) repository for a handy Xcode workspace that contains most of the re-useable library repositories.
+See the [Workspace](https://github.com/openalloc/Workspace) repository for a handy Xcode workspace that contains  the library and user interface component repositories.

-## See also
+## Applications

-### OpenAlloc Libraries

-Re-useable Swift libraries for multiple platforms.

-* [_OpenAlloc Libraries_](https://openalloc.github.io/) - _OpenAlloc Libraries_ product website
-* [_OpenAlloc Libraries_ Project](https://github.com/openalloc/) - Github site for the development project, including full source code

 ### Open Trackers